 A rating scale is also displayed to show how the vehicle's tailpipe CO2 emissions compare to those of other vehicles for all model years back to 1984 (GHG rating scale charts by model year).

-Note: Tailpipe CO2 is estimated using an EPA emissions factor and does not reflect direct test results.
+Note: For model years 2012 and earlier, tailpipe CO2 is estimated using an EPA emissions factor and does not reflect direct test results.

 Tailpipe and Upstream Emissions